-Please contact the Training Co-ordinator if you would like to:
+Please contact the Training Co-ordinator (training@network.org.uk) if you would like to:

 - Find out more about the Open Evening. - Arrange an alternative time to visit us.

 Please note, however, that attendance at an open evening is not a compulsory part of the application process.